 When you graduate from FMCA, you earn the designation of Functional Medicine Certified Health Coach.
 This title signifies not only that you “speak the language of Functional Medicine,” but also that you know how to support patients to create real, sustainable behavior change.
-That you not only have the knowledge it takes to be a great health coach, but that you know how to apply it.
-That combination of theory and application sets FMCA apart.
+That you not only have the knowledge it takes to be a great health coach but that you know how to apply it.
+The combination of theory and application is what sets FMCA apart.

 Functional medicine certified health coaches step in and help where doctors are unable to, providing patients with specific goals to work on, recipes and diet guidelines, exercises and lifestyle management tools to help reduce the stress that could be contributing to their disease or illness.

 They are able to follow up with patients sometimes on a weekly basis to help them stay on track and answer any questions or concerns.
 These types of coaches are a huge benefit to doctors who are looking outside the box to increase the number of patients who succeed in treatment and improve their quality of life through education and support.

 As a Functional Medicine Certified Health Coach, you can positively impact clients and help them achieve their goals.
 You get to inspire, motivate, and counsel others to improve their health and wellness.

 HAVING A POSITIVE IMPACT ON YOUR OWN LIFE

 Confidence can be difficult to attain without the experiences that build and strengthen it.
 As an FMCA student, you will not only receive a strong theoretical foundation in relevant Functional Medicine and health coaching techniques and approaches, you will also get the hands-on coaching experience to apply it.

 By helping others with advice that you are professionally competent in, you will make a real difference in your clients’ lives.

 ENDLESS CAREER OPPORTUNITIES